renesas-rdk/rzv2h_rdk_documentation/source/2_rzv2h_advance_features/rzv_model.rst

 ``/drp-ai_tvm/tutorials/temp/<date_time>/tvmgen_default_tvmgen_default_mera_drp_main_*/drp_compilation_output/``

-There might be several subdirectories representing different inference stages (executed by DRP or CPU) that each contain an ``addr_map.txt`` file.
+There might be several subdirectories representing different inference stages (executed by DRP-AI or CPU) that each contain an ``addr_map.txt`` file.

-The correct file to use is the one with the **largest memory address allocation**, as it represents the final and complete memory size used by the AI Model with DRP-AI driver.
+The correct file to use is the one with the largest memory address allocation, corresponding to the **maximum drp_desc value**, as it represents the final and complete memory size used by the AI Model with DRP-AI driver.

 **How to calculate the memory size used by the model?**